northern/abrash-black-book/src/chapter-a.md

 Although it’s not required, you’ll generally want to wait for the leading edge of the vertical sync pulse before switching pages, as this provides the smoothest color transition, as described above.
-Take the vertical sync wait out of Listing A.1 (which I’ll present a little later) and set **USE_BIOS** to 0, and you’ll see that the appear- ance of the program suffers considerably.
+Take the vertical sync wait out of Listing A.1 (which I’ll present a little later) and set **USE_BIOS** to 0, and you’ll see that the appearance of the program suffers considerably.

 Controlling color paging through the BIOS is a similar two-step process.
 The first step is to enable 16-pages-of-16-colors paging, and that’s done by invoking interrupt